AndrewRogers1994/AOchroma/README.md

 # AOchroma

-AOchroma is a utility program intended to help Anarchy Online players in order to colourize their chat text easily.
+AOchroma is a utility program intended to help Anarchy Online players colourize their chat text easily.

 ## Motivation